Duke of Edinburgh's Award

 Once participants complete the Gold Award they will be invited to a certificate presentation at St James’ Palace, London.

-In preparation for the expedition all pupils must undertake fitness training.
-This takes place every Monday at 4.10pm - 5.10pm.
-Pupils must also complete training in map reading, camp craft and basic first aid.
-This training takes place every Friday after school.
+In preparation for the expedition all pupils must undertake training in map reading, camp craft and basic first aid.
+This training takes place after school on a weekly basis.